ucfopen/Materia/README.md

 ### Docker Deployment

-We publish production-ready application and webserver images in the [Materia Docker repository](https://github.com/orgs/ucfopen/packages/container/package/materia), which can be used with docker compose as part of a production application instance.

-The default compose file includes some minimum requirements for a local application.
-A production instance may require changes to the base compose file or composite additions via a `docker-compose.override.yml` file based on various needs.
-Note that the startup scripts mentioned below will create an override compose file for you.
+Refer to the [Materia Docker Readme](docker/README.md) for a full breakdown of Materia's docker configuration and deployment in both development and production.

 ### Configuration

-> [!NOTE]
-> Due to the ephemeral nature of docker containers, it is recommended you manage application configurations via a `.env` file on the host machine.
-Docker compose can import these environment variables into the application container.
+Materia uses environment variables to facilitate application and webserver configuration.
+These are typically sourced from `.env` or `.env.local` files on the host machine that are volume mounted into their associated containers.

-Visit the [Server Variables](https://ucfopen.github.io/Materia-Docs/admin/server-variables.html) page on our docs site for information about configuration through environment variables.
+Visit docker README as well as the [Server Variables](https://ucfopen.github.io/Materia-Docs/admin/server-variables.html) page on our docs site for information about configuration through environment variables.
+The [root env file](.env) serves as a configuration template for production instances of Materia.

 ## Setup